 Other than that comment there isn’t anything to mention.
 Laptop is still fabulous and getting a lot of respect from me.

 At this point the only bad thing about my Razer experience is their mice.
 I bought a Deathadder Elite.
-The last thing this is is Elite.
-The mouse-wheel after 6 months is bearly able to work properly.
+The last thing it is, is Elite.
+The mouse-wheel after 6 months is barely able to work properly.
 Scrolls up and down and jumps around and no amount of cleaning seems to help.
+This is a common complaint so I’m never buying one again.
+I’d recommend a Glorious Model D or Logitech.